 Can Cops Wait Outside of Bars?

 Can the police park outside of a bar, and wait for patrons to leave so they can pull them over for DUI?
-There is no law that prevents cops from waiting outside of bars, and police officers can in fact patrol areas near bars and other venues for intoxicated drivers.
+No law prevents cops from waiting outside of bars, and police officers can patrol areas near bars and other venues for intoxicated drivers.

 This is a common practice and happens more in some jurisdictions than others.
 Bars don’t like it when their businesses are targeted because having a patrol car parked outside of their establishment is just bad for business, but that doesn’t stop police from parking across the street, or half a block up the road.

 So, yes, police are legally able to wait outside of a bar, watch a person walk outside staggering to their vehicle, get in their car and drive off, then pull them over on suspicion of DUI.
 However, they can’t just randomly pull people over for suspicion of DUI and must have reasonable suspicion to do so.

 Is It Entrapment If Police Officers Wait Outside a Bar?

 No, it is only considered entrapment if a police officer encourages you to commit a crime.
 If you are at a bar, the officer would likely need to pressure you to drink and then operate a vehicle while under the influence.

 If the police officer simply hangs outside of a bar, it may not be enough to argue for entrapment.